kohei-us/orcus/doc/python/orcus/sheet.rst

       Get a named expressions iterator.

-      Returns (:obj:`.NamedExpressions`):
+      :rtype: :obj:`.NamedExpressions`
-          Named expression object.
+      :return: named expression object.

    .. py:function:: write

       Write sheet content to specified file object.

-      Args:
-          file:
-              writable object to write the sheet content to. format (:obj:`.FormatType`):
+      :param file: writable object to write the sheet content to.
-              format of the output.
+      :param format: format of the output.
 Note that it currently only supports a subset of the formats provided by the :obj:`.FormatType` type.
+      :type format: :obj:`.FormatType`

    .. py:attribute:: name